Mentoring, Grants & Awards

 Target area: Endometriosis or Adenomyosis

-Clinicians and allied health professionals (e.g., physiotherapist, dietitian, pharmacist, psychologist, etc.): Within six years of independent practice (full time equivalent)
+1. Clinicians and allied health professionals (e.g., physiotherapist, dietitian, pharmacist, psychologist, etc.):Within six years of independent practice (full time equivalent).

-Scientists (e.g., molecular biologist, geneticist, epidemiologist, sociologist, demographer, economist, etc.): Within ten years after conferring of PhD/ScD/DPhil/equivalent degree or demonstrably equivalent professional training (full time equivalent).
-This definition includes early-career faculty, as well as post-doctoral fellows, research associates, or other research positions without an independent faculty position in which case the applicant must provide the contact information of a supervisor/mentor who will hold the funds.
+These definitions include early-career faculty, as well as post-doctoral fellows, research associates, or other research positions without an independent faculty position in which case the applicant must provide the contact information of a supervisor/mentor who will hold the funds.

 Grants to be awarded

-1. 20K CAD grant for clinician applicant
+1. Two 20K CAD grants for clinician applicants

-2. 20K CAD grant for scientist applicant
+2. Two 20K CAD grants for basic scientist applicants

-To be used over 12 months from date of funding transfer
+To be used over 12 months from date of funding transfer.

 Application